 - Amazon Pinpoint enables brands to capitalize on customer communication and improve their customer experience across multiple channels. eCommerce brands can integrate touchpoints like SMS, push notifications, or in-app messaging.

-- Google finally made its latest event-based Google Analytics 4 the default version for new installations, replacing the session- and page-view-based Universal Analytics.
+- Google made its event-based Google Analytics 4 the default version for new installations, replacing the session- and page-view-based Universal Analytics.
 It is now easier than ever to gather user data from non-Google products, aggregate it with your website and app data, and analyse the data for deeper insights.

 Tip